RadialDevGroup/ombudsman/ATTENDANCE.md

 and jury duty.
 Category One leave is available without bound.

 Category Two includes time taken for sick, personal or vacation.
-Employees will have a 240 hours (6 weeks) "bank" of Category Two PTO.
+Employees will accrue up to 240 hours (6 weeks) "bank" of Category Two PTO per year.
+Category Two PTO may be borrowed, up to the full amount.
+Accruded PTO is available on an annual basis, only, and resets to an accrual of 0 on January 1st.

 The requirement of 32 client-billable hours and completion of your sprint goals are extremely important.
 When you take PTO, Management and the developer lead on your